Teck-Meng/SC2002-NTU-Project-/filehandler/README.md

 Read and write to CSV is in the same package as database and password manager to allow the write CSV function to access passwords without other packages being allowed to do so.

+## The following classes will simulate memory for our program

+ReadFromFile Class - Provides methods to be called once for each method at the start of the main program

+ClearFiles Class - To assist writeToFile class
+                   Used as rewriting csv is more efficient than having to apply a check duplicate method for all rows in the csv file and all data present in the corresponding databases
+                   To be called once for each method at the very end of the main program, right before the corresponding write methods are called

+writeToFile - To write data from CampInfo and Database to corresponding csv files
+              To be called once for each method at the very end of the main program

 readFromFile fully functional
+clearFile and writeToFile fully functional